 Closing out your apps allows them to shut down normally and has the potential to fix a minor software glitch.
 Think of it like rebooting any electronic device, but for apps!

-I recommend you close out of all of your apps, not just the Twitter app.
+I recommend closing out of all of your apps, not just the Twitter app.
 If another app has crashed in the background of your iPhone or iPad, it may lead to software issues which could possibly be the reason why Twitter won’t load.

 Pro tip: You can close two apps at the same time by using to fingers to swipe up two apps!